chenster17/CSCFinalProject/doc/Sprint 1/sprint1.md

 * Design structure of database (Jack He, Zhao Chen)
 * add respective tables (Jack He, Zhao Chen)
 * populate tables (Jack He, Zhao Chen)
+* note: majority of this work was done on paper and inside mongo DB client, so it can't be tracked on gothub for the time being

 2.)
 As a user, I would like to have a pretty interface to look at.
 * set up main page (Albert Yang)